 What if on this Thanksgiving holiday, we search inside for what we already have and decide to offer love to others instead of wanting it from others?

 Can we notice an additional positive attribute in something we already own?

-Can we share the goodness of the present moment with whomever is sitting next to us, and feel richly endowed just by sharing with them the bounty on the table?
+Can we share the goodness of the present moment with whoever is sitting next to us, and feel richly endowed just by sharing with them the bounty on the table?

 Will you be happily eating turkey or will it be Tofurky?

 I am deeply grateful that my son Adam serves both at the table and even more thankful that we will sharing the day with my grandson Tyler, my sister Diana and her grown children and the our very special and dear life-long friends, the Genslers and their grown children.

 Care to join us?